haluomao/Spring_SSM/README.md

 Tomcat 7
 JDK 1.7
 Spring MVC 4
+Mysql 5.6
-Other dependencies can be found in WEB-INF/lib
+Other dependencies can be found in WEB-INF/lib  and config sql can be found in config